fru1tstand/Fru1tMe-Common/readme.md

 Cleans up the `mysqli` and `mysqli_stmt` objects to reduce boilerplate code for interfacing with mysql databases.

+### Router
+Centralized PHP routing to protect files and create setup guarantees.

 ### Template
-Provides a lightweight templating and routing engine.
+Provides a lightweight templating framework that vastly outperforms the current market.